hydrusnetwork/hydrus/docs/getting_started_downloading.md

 # Getting started with downloading

 The hydrus client has a sophisticated and completely user-customisable download system.
-It can pull from any booru or regular gallery site or imageboard, and also from some special examples like twitter and tumblr.
-A single file or URL to massive imports, the downloader can handle it all.
+It can pull from any booru or regular gallery site or imageboard, and also, to a smaller extent, special examples like twitter.
 A fresh install will by default have support for the bigger sites, but it _is_ possible, with some work, for any user to [create a new shareable downloader](downloader_intro.md) for a new site.

-The downloader is highly parallelisable, and while the default [bandwidth rules](#bandwidth) should stop you from running too hot and downloading so much at once that you annoy the servers you are downloading from, there are no brakes in the program on what you can get.
+The downloader is highly parallelisable, but the default [bandwidth rules](#bandwidth) should stop you from running too hot and downloading so much at once that you annoy the servers you are downloading from.

 !!! danger
     It is very important that you take this slow.
 Many users get overexcited with their new ability to download 500,000 files _and then do so_, only discovering later that 98% of what they got was junk that they now have to wade through.
 Figure out what workflows work for you, how fast you process files, what content you _actually_ want, how much bandwidth and hard drive space you have, and prioritise and throttle your incoming downloads to match.
 If you can realistically only archive/delete filter 50 files a day, there is little benefit to downloading 500 new files a day.
 START SLOW.